bseltz-cohesity/scripts/python/restoreVMFiles/README.md

 * -r, --runid: (optional) select backup version with this job run ID
 * -l, --showversions: (optional) show available run IDs and dates
 * -o, --olderthan: (optional) restore from last version prior to this date, e.g. '2021-01-30 23:00:00'
-* -x, --daysago: (optional) restore from last backup X days ago (1 = last night, 2 = night before last)
+* -y, --daysago: (optional) restore from last backup X days ago (1 = last night, 2 = night before last)
 * -w, --wait: (optional) wait for completion and report status
 * -m, --restoremethod: (optional) ExistingAgent, AutoDeploy, or VMTools (default is AutoDeploy)
 * -vu, --vmuser: (optional) required for AutoDeploy and VMTools restore methods, e.g. 'mydomain.net\myuser'
 * -vp, --vmpwd: (optional) will be prompted if required and omitted
-* -i, --noindex: (optional) use if VM is not indexed, file paths must be exact case
+* -x, --noindex: (optional) use if VM is not indexed, file paths must be exact case
+* -k, --taskname: (optional) set name of recovery task

 ## File Names and Paths